#LabHacks: Tips for cleaning the optics of your microscope

 Unlike other optical components, which should only be cleaned when dirty, dipping and immersion lenses need to be cleaned after every use, to prevent build-up of salt and oil.

-For dipping lenses, rinse off residual salt with distilled water.
+To clean the dipping lenses of your microscope, rinse off residual salt with distilled water.
 Then, wick away the remaining water and finally, wipe the lens clean with lens tissue.

-For oil immersion lenses, wipe off oil with a lens tissue.
+To clean oil immersion lenses of your microscope, wipe off oil with a lens tissue.
 If oil has already built up, use a lens tissue soaked in the correct solvent for the oil being used.
 Ask your oil or lens supplier which solvent to use.
 Gloves should be worn during this process, as immersion oils are often irritants and in some cases are toxic.
-After cleaning, the lenses should be completely clear of oil and other spots and smears.
+After cleaning the oil immersion lenses of your microscope, the lenses should be completely clear of oil and other spots and smears.

 Cleaning the eyepiece lenses